mattbarington/FreeBSD-Messaround/asgn4/design_doc.md

 ### init_disk.c
   - Initializes an fresh AOFS structure and writes it to /FS_FILE on disk for persistent storage.

+### benchmark.c
+  - Code to run system calls that test simple filesystem operations.
+  - Note: The benchmark expects the AOFS filesystem to already be built.
+  - All folders and files are created and removed during the benchmark, nothing is left behind.
+  - Three tests are run:
+    + Create 100 Files
+    + Write file
+    + Read file
+  - Time taken to run tests is compared in microseconds

 ## AOFS Design: The Nitty and the Gritty